auth0/laravel-auth0/README.md

 | 6⁴          | 8                | 8.1          | Jan 2023      |
 |             |                  | 8.0          | Jan 2023      |

 Deprecations of EOL'd language or framework versions are not considered a breaking change, as Composer handles these scenarios elegantly.
 Legacy applications will stop receiving updates from us, but will continue to function on those unsupported SDK versions.
+Please ensure your PHP environment and Laravel framework dependencies always remain up to date.

 ## Octane Support